Try this fantastic jam inspired by a Mojito: Strawberry, Mango, Mint, and Rum!

 Adapted from Low-sugar recipe from the Ball Classic Pectin label

 Do you need help with jam-making skills?
-Here’s a few great resources:
+Here are a few great resources:

-- Online Jam and Marmalade Class from Craftsy – pay now, and have the video lesson for life!
+- Online Jam and Marmalade Class from Bluprint – join now, and have this video lesson for life and so many more!

 - Ashley English’s wonderful book Homemade Living: Canning & Preserving with Ashley English: All You Need to Know to Make Jams, Jellies, Pickles, Chutneys & More can get you started on the basics and send you up to the advanced levels of jam and jelly making!